TheMonocledHamster/Hamster-Bot-Prototype/README.md

 # hammy-bot-prototype
-Basic prototype of a speech-recognition model
+Basic prototype of a rudimentary chatbot